mahuti/Verted/README.md

 2. You'll need to have artwork set up for the following: cabinet, flyer, marquee, snap, wheel

+3. To use the History/Info tab, take a look at the setup instructions under the "Show History Info Tab" instructions below

 ## Options

 ### Show Games list